Funding for cataract surgery

 The cataract procedure involves the insertion of a new intraocular lens in the eye.
 Choice of power of the lens to achieve the desired refractive outcome is guided by preoperative biometry (including taken measurements).
 Occasionally due to inaccurate axial length measurements or an error by the operating theatre team meaning the wrong intraocular lens package is used, an undesired refractive outcome is achieved.
 This often requires further corrective surgery with increased risks of complication occurring, which can lead to an actionable claim in negligence.

 If you have suffered a poor visual outcome as a consequence of suspected sub-standard cataract surgery (or indeed general ophthalmic medical care) you may be entitled to financial compensation.
-Specialist clinical negligence solicitors with experience in legal claims involving eye injuries will be able to advise further.
+Specialists in our medical negligence team with experience in legal claims involving eye injuries will be able to advise further.